keliankaz/recast/README.md

 # Flexible and Scalable Earthquake Forecasting
-This repository includes the reference material for *Using deep-learning for flexible and scalable earthquake forecasting* by Kelian Dascher-Cousineau, Oleksandr Shchur, Emily Brodsky and Stephan Günnemann.
+This repository includes the reference material for *Using deep-learning for flexible and scalable earthquake forecasting* by Kelian Dascher-Cousineau, Oleksandr Shchur, Emily Brodsky, and Stephan Günnemann.
 Neural Temporal Point Process (NTPP) models provide an alternative approach to earthquake forecasting.
 Here, present an implementation of an NTPP, the Recurrent Earthquake foreCAST (RECAST).

 The code includes:

-1. Model definitions for both ETAS and the NTPP implementation: RECAST in the `eq` Python library.
+1. Model definitions for both ETAS and the NTPP implementation: RECAST in the `eq` Python library
-2. Scripts for model training in the featured experiments in `experiments/`.
+2. Scripts for model training in the featured experiments in `experiments/`
-3. Tutorials explaning how the code works: `notebooks/1.
-Training the model.ipynb` and `notebooks/2.
-Forecasting.ipynb`
+3. Tutorials explaining how the code works: `notebooks/1.
+Training the model.ipynb`, `notebooks/2.
+Forecasting.ipynb`, and  `notebooks/3.
+(Experimental) training with extra features.ipynb`
-3. Jupyter Notebooks to reproduce figures 2-4 in `notebooks/generate_figures/`.
+3. Jupyter Notebooks to reproduce figures 2-4 in `notebooks/generate_figures/`
-4. The trained models in `trained_models/`.
+4. The trained models in `trained_models/`

 ## Reproducing the results
 To reproduce the experimental results from the paper, please see the file `REPRODUCE.md`.